 Breaking in your new running shoes?
-While you are focused on your body’s reboot, take stock in your beauty routine.
-With marathon-training sessions in full-swing, now is the perfect time to start with a new (easy) daily skincare and support management routine.
+While you are focused on your body’s reboot, take stock of your beauty routine.
+With marathon-training sessions in full swing, now is the perfect time to start with a new (easy) daily skincare and support management routine.
 Consider these five steps as our “personal training plan. . .for your face!”

 EAT BEAUTY FOODS